foldda/charian/README.md

 Imagine you're moving house: you would first pack household items into boxes, disassemble them if required, and then transport the boxes using a courier company.
 Once the boxes are delivered to the new place, you would unpack the boxes, reassemble the items, and re-place them to their designated places.

 Similar to moving house, serializing data using Charian involves (data) packing, transporting, and unpacking.
-In Charian serialization, a data-sending program would -
+That is, a program sending a "whole" data object would -

 1) create an Rda object and use it as a container,
 2) use the **Setter** methods to “pack” data items that require transfer into the container, and then